top

 ScreenShot_2025-10-22_182141_635.webp

-“Browser fingerprinting” refers to a series of data that websites or systems can read through the browser.
-When using browser fingerprint detection tools, you may see “anomalies” or “high risk” alerts.
-This usually means:
+"Browser fingerprint" refers to a set of data that a website or system can read through the browser.
+When using browser fingerprint detection tools, you may see "anomaly" or "high risk" alerts.
+Typically, this means:

-• The detection system found that some of your characteristics differ significantly from those of the mainstream "majority of users";
+• The detection system found that some of your features differ significantly from the mainstream "majority of users";

-• The detection system found a discrepancy between your current environment and the IP/language/time zone, etc.;
+• The detection system has found a conflict between your current environment and the IP/language/time zone, etc.;

-• The system has detected that you are using a proxy, VPN, plugin blocking, or certain APIs that have been disabled/modified, making the feature set appear "suspicious."
+• The system has detected that you are using a proxy, VPN, plugin blocking, or certain APIs that have been disabled/modified, which causes the feature set to appear "suspicious."

-Even if the test results show "abnormal" or "high risk," it does not necessarily mean that your identity has been identified, your account will be immediately suspended, or your data will be exposed; it is more of a risk alert.
+Even if the test results show "abnormal" or "high risk," it does not necessarily mean that your identity has been recognized, your account will be suspended immediately, or your data will be exposed; it is more of a risk warning.

 II.
 Common Reasons for Abnormal Browser Fingerprint Detection Results

-1. Using a proxy/VPN/tunnel causes IP and time zone/language mismatch.
+1. Using a proxy/VPN/tunnel causes IP to mismatch with time zone/language

-For example, if you are using a U.S. proxy IP but your browser language is still Chinese and the time zone is UTC+8, this inconsistency between the "IP geographical location" and "browser language/time zone" may lead the detection system to conclude that there is an "abnormal environment."
+For example, if you are using a US proxy IP, but the browser language is still Chinese and the timezone is in the East Eight Zone, this inconsistency between "IP geographical location" and "browser language/timezone" may lead the detection system to believe that there is "environmental abnormality."

-In addition, the proxy IP database may not have been updated, or the IP may have been blacklisted, which can also lead to abnormal detection results.
+In addition, the proxy IP database may not have been updated, or the IP has been blacklisted, which can also cause the detection to show anomalies.

-If you have installed a large number of ad blockers, privacy plugins, script blockers, Canvas or WebGL interferers, the "plugin list" or "canvas/WebGL output" in your browser fingerprint may differ significantly from that of a regular user, leading to higher detection results.
+If you have installed a large number of ad blockers, privacy plugins, script blockers, Canvas or WebGL interferers, the "plugin list" or "canvas/WebGL output" in your browser fingerprint may differ significantly from a regular user, leading to a higher detection result.

-For example, some plugins may block the font list, audio devices, and media devices, which are all characteristics used to generate a "fingerprint."
-The more plugins there are and the more unique they are, the more likely the system is to alert "abnormality."
+For example, certain plugins can block font lists, audio devices, and media devices, which are all features used to generate a "fingerprint."
+The more plugins there are, and the more special they are, the more likely the system is to indicate "abnormalities."

 3. The hardware/environment simulation does not match the real environment.

-If you are in a simulated environment or using "fingerprint browser" tools (commonly used by many cross-border e-commerce or multi-account operators) but fail to fully simulate hardware and system characteristics, you may encounter "abnormal browser fingerprint detection results."
+If you are in a simulation environment or using a "fingerprint browser" tool (commonly used by many cross-border e-commerce or multi-account operators) but fail to fully simulate hardware and system features, you may encounter "abnormal browser fingerprint detection results."

-Different testing tools or platforms have varying standards for judging "fingerprint compliance" or "environmental consistency."
-Some are more stringent, while others are more lenient.
+Different detection tools or platforms have different criteria for determining "fingerprint compliance" or "environmental consistency."
+Some are stricter, while others are more lenient.

-Three, why use ToDetect Browser Fingerprint DetectionWill it also display abnormalities?
+Three, why use ToDetect browser fingerprint detectionWill it also show abnormality?

-If the ToDetect browser fingerprint detection tool indicates "anomaly" or "high risk," check the following items:
+If you use the ToDetect browser fingerprint detection tool and the result indicates "anomaly" or "high risk," please check the following items:

-If your account operation scenario is relatively complex (for example, logging in to multiple platforms simultaneously, switching between multiple devices, accessing from different countries), then the environmental characteristic changes are significant, making it more likely to trigger misjudgments such as "fingerprint uniqueness" or "environmental jumps."
+If your account operating scenario is relatively complex (such as logging in from multiple platforms simultaneously, switching between multiple devices, or accessing across countries), then the environmental feature changes significantly, making it easier to trigger misjudgments such as "fingerprint uniqueness" or "environmental variation."

 The report from ToDetect may indicate:

-Items such as "Canvas output does not match GPU information," "font list is too sparse," "the country of the proxy IP does not match the language/time zone," "WebRTC detected local real IP leak"… each of these could be considered an "anomaly."
+For example, "Canvas output does not match GPU information," "Font list is too sparse," "The country of the proxy IP does not match the language/time zone," "WebRTC detected local real IP leakage"… each of these could be an "anomaly."

-This does not mean that the risk control system will immediately ban your account, but rather that there is a risk point in your environment that has a "characteristic deviation from regular users."
+In fact, this does not mean that the risk control system will immediately suspend your account, but rather indicates that your environment has a risk point characterized by "deviations from regular users."

-1. First, check the report content and identify any anomalies.
+1. First, check the report content and identify the anomalies.

-IP location / time zone / language consistency, Canvas/WebGL output normality, plugin/font list abnormalities, WebRTC leakage of real IP.
+IP location / time zone / language consistency, Canvas/WebGL output status, plugin/font list anomalies, and whether WebRTC leaks the real IP.

 By identifying "which specific item" is abnormal, targeted investigations can be conducted.